-If you’re a lifter with even a slight interest in getting stronger, you need access to a squat rack.
+When you want to get stronger, it’s easy to feel overwhelmed by all the equipment choices in the gym.
+But one thing that is always clear is that you need access to a squat rack.
 Otherwise, how are you going to load hundreds of pounds on your back or over your chest for bench pressing?
 You can’t.
-We probably don’t need to sell you too hard on why you need a squat rack, but choosing the right rack can be a bit daunting.
+And while it’s easy to decide that yes, you do indeed need a squat rack, it can be harder to choose the right squat rack for you.

 Best Squat Racks